 Taken together, the results suggest that voters' ability to name candidates is not the result of either the candidates' or the voters' socio-demographic characteristics.
 Instead, what matters for candidate awareness is a candidate's ability to prevail in the political and electoral contest, the voter's political identity, and the nature of the electoral competition within a district.
 While these factors help us predict candidate awareness, we should not falsely interpret the results as causal.
 For example, our models indicate that a candidate's electoral success is the top predictor of their prominence among voters.
 Still, the models provide no answer to where a candidate's electoral success comes from.
-It is neither able to differentiate between causal directions (are candidates electorally successful because they are prominent among voters?; or are candidates prominent among voters because they are politically successful?), nor is it able to say anything about the roots of political and electoral success, which may, for example, be a function of their party's electoral success.
+It is neither able to differentiate between causal directions (are candidates prominent among voters because they are prominent among voters?; or are candidates prominent among voters because they are politically successful?), nor is it able to say anything about the roots of political and electoral success.

-4.1.1.
-Direction of effects
+4.1.1 Direction of Effects

 Our primary goal is to learn about the predictive value of a wide set of variables for voters' candidate awareness.
 Yet, we are also interested in whether the most important variables of the trained model influence the predictions of the random forest model in a way that is in line with what we would expect theoretically.
-For this purpose, we select the three most important variables of each set of predictors and investigate
+For this purpose, we select the three most important variables of each set of predictors and investigate how the model's average predicted probabilities change as a function of these variables.
+Figure 2 shows the results of this exercise.10